-Today’s post comes from the dealmaker and marketing genius Spin Williams, who is always in residence at The Meeting That Never Ends.
+Today’s post comes from idea man and marketing expert Spin Williams, who is constantly trying to stay ahead of the future at The Meeting That Never Ends.

 I’m excited, because giving management advice is always a money maker!
 That’s why we love, love, love this New York Times article about unhappiness on the job.

 It has started a new conversation that’s going to make it possible for us to charge clients some hefty fees!
 And the basic premise is SO TRUE – everybody is depressed about the way things are going at work.

 That’s right – everybody!
 That’s why I believe we’ve reached an economic and employment tipping point.
 Everything in the workplace is about to go topsy-turvy, which sounds like a great calamity but it’s actually a wonderful money maker for us if we can spin it right and get enough CEO’s into panic mode!